Mwajiduddin/osticket-ticket-lifecycle/README.md

 </p>

 <h1>Introduction</h1>
 In this section we will play around in osTicket and show the ticketing process.
-This part is more of a self-experimentation for you to explore the ticket process than a guiding tutorial.<br />
+This part is more of a self-experimentation for you to explore than a guiding tutorial.<br />

 <h2>Walkthrough</h2>